awsdocs/amazon-forecast-developer-guide/doc_source/API_CreatePredictor.md

 Creates an Amazon Forecast predictor\.

-In the request, you provide a dataset group and either specify an algorithm or let Amazon Forecast choose the algorithm for you using AutoML\.
+In the request, provide a dataset group and either specify an algorithm or let Amazon Forecast choose an algorithm for you using AutoML\.
 If you specify an algorithm, you also can override algorithm\-specific hyperparameters\.

-Amazon Forecast uses the chosen algorithm to train a model using the latest version of the datasets in the specified dataset group\.
-The result is called a predictor\.
-You then generate a forecast using the [CreateForecast](API_CreateForecast.md) operation\.
+Amazon Forecast uses the algorithm to train a predictor using the latest version of the datasets in the specified dataset group\.
+You can then generate a forecast using the [CreateForecast](API_CreateForecast.md) operation\.

-After training a model, the `CreatePredictor` operation also evaluates it\.
  To see the evaluation metrics, use the [GetAccuracyMetrics](API_GetAccuracyMetrics.md) operation\.
-Always review the evaluation metrics before deciding to use the predictor to generate a forecast\.

-Optionally, you can specify a featurization configuration to fill and aggregate the data fields in the `TARGET_TIME_SERIES` dataset to improve model training\.
+You can specify a featurization configuration to fill and aggregate the data fields in the `TARGET_TIME_SERIES` dataset to improve model training\.
 For more information, see [FeaturizationConfig](API_FeaturizationConfig.md)\.

 For RELATED\_TIME\_SERIES datasets, `CreatePredictor` verifies that the `DataFrequency` specified when the dataset was created matches the `ForecastFrequency`\.
 TARGET\_TIME\_SERIES datasets don't have this restriction\.
 Amazon Forecast also verifies the delimiter and timestamp format\.
-For more information, see [Datasets and Dataset Groups](howitworks-datasets-groups.md)\.
+For more information, see [Importing Datasets](howitworks-datasets-groups.md)\.

+By default, predictors are trained and evaluated at the 0\.1 \(P10\), 0\.5 \(P50\), and 0\.9 \(P90\) quantiles\.
+You can choose custom forecast types to train and evaluate your predictor by setting the `ForecastTypes`\.

  **AutoML**

 If you want Amazon Forecast to evaluate each algorithm and choose the one that minimizes the `objective function`, set `PerformAutoML` to `true`\.
-The `objective function` is defined as the mean of the weighted p10, p50, and p90 quantile losses\.
+The `objective function` is defined as the mean of the weighted losses over the forecast types\.
+By default, these are the p10, p50, and p90 quantile losses\.
 For more information, see [EvaluationResult](API_EvaluationResult.md)\.

 When AutoML is enabled, the following properties are disallowed:
 +  `AlgorithmArn`